codeFafnir/ECE228_ML_for_Physical_Applications/README.md

 # ECE228_ML_for_Physical_Applications

+We study compressing a large PINN for mmWave channel estimation that fuses pilot-based initial estimates with an RSS map.
+The baseline (358.9M params, 1.4 GB) is unsuitable for edge deployment, so we explore three approaches: quantization-aware mixed precision (QAT), post-training quantization with Hadamard rotation (H-GPTQ), and physics-guided knowledge distillation (PG-KD).
+On a Boston ray-tracing benchmark, these methods give large memory and speed gains while retaining or improving NMSE performance.

+## Steps to reproduce results

-## Dataset Generation and Baseline PINN Training
+### Dataset Generation and Baseline PINN Training

 First, navigate to the `PINN_channel-estimation-main/` folder.